 The salesman actually didn’t offer hotel options, maybe as to sound more legit that he was actually trying to help us.
 He directed us and the imbecile of our taxi driver that was waiting there for his commission to the government hotel booking agency or something like that that sounded even more fancy that the first place.

 Our driver was on drugs, the strong ones.
 The only English he could speak was “no problem”, very annoying.
-His driving was the scariest driving we have ever experienced, honking for 15 seconds at a time, going as fast as mechanically possible and even the psycho completely stopped in the middle of the freeway to take a piss, in the fu^**%ing middle of the freeway, by the way, there are no emergency shoulder lanes here as you could expect.
+His driving was the scariest driving we have ever experienced, honking for 15 seconds at a time, going as fast as mechanically possible and even the psycho completely stopped in the middle of the freeway to take a piss, in the freaking middle of the freeway while cars piled up behind us, by the way, there are no emergency shoulder lanes here as you could expect.
 We were in awe but the psycho kept saying “no problem”.
 It was a very very scary drive with multiple stops for the driver to ask for directions but nobody really knew where the hotel was located.
 During this time we saw a rickshaw and ox traffic collision, only in India.
-After multiple attempts somehow another random guy jumps into the car with us, we thought we were getting raped tonight, but he actually was nice and called the hotel.
+After multiple attempts he stops the car, and another random guy jumps into the car with us, we thought we were getting raped tonight, this was probably the scariest part of the night as this is how they usually rob you in Mexico, but he actually sorprisingly was nice guy and called the hotel.
 With his better English and helpfulness we reached the hotel around 11:00 pm.
-Obviously the psycho asked for another $100 tip/payment for getting us to our hotel but I gave him the finger and kind of asked the hotel owner to get rid of him.
+Obviously the psycho asked for another $100 tip/payment for getting us to our hotel but I gave him the finger and kindly asked the hotel owner to get rid of him.
 We were finally safe in our original hotel.

 We told the owner what just happened and he explained how these scams work, he said we were really lucky we actually got to the hotel and didn’t pay $1000 a night somewhere else.
 The crazy mind-blowing part was that somehow the scammers cancelled my reservation with booking.com from MY ACCOUNT.
 Don’t ask me how, I have no idea.
 I never logged in to booking.com in front of them, nor gave them my info, they must have some guy working for them at booking.com that with the booking number they can access the account information (remember the first “nice” guy gave the booking number to the fake hotel during the first call).
 The hotel owner showed me the cancellation request coming from my email address but explained that because this is so common, they knew it was a scam so they kept my room booked for me.